wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     ```

 ??? note "getIssuePriorities"
-    To get the priorities available for issues, use getIssuePriorities.
+    To get the priorities available for issues, use `getIssuePriorities`.
 This operation returns detailed information about each priority, including its name, ID, and more.

     **Sample configuration**